A Local Nature Recovery Strategy for West Yorkshire

 Do you care about our environment and want to explore how you can contribute to nature recovery in our region?
 If so, join us to hear about a Local Nature Recovery Strategy for West Yorkshire, share your thoughts and explore opportunities for businesses.

-We have commissioned Nifty Sustainability CIC to capture the views of businesses, developers, and commercial sector organisations in West Yorkshire.
-Our survey for businesses closed 11 September 2024.
+We commissioned Nifty Sustainability CIC to capture the views of businesses, developers, and commercial sector organisations in West Yorkshire.
+Our survey for businesses closed 11 September 2024 and the business engagement report is available here.

 Get in touch